Globus Flows API (2025.06.24)

 Array of strings

-Default: "flow_owner,flow_viewers,flow_starters,flow_administrators"
+Default: "flow_owner,flow_viewers,flow_starters,flow_administrators,run_managers,run_monitors"

 Example: filter_roles=flow_owner,flow_viewers